LiamHz/liamhz.github.io/md-pages/logs.md

 <div class="logs-container">

+# October Week 1
+## Monday
+Attended my first Kaz class.
+Was a critique session of other students' original character designs, with a focus on shape language and storytelling.

+Will write up some more notes tomorrow, but one interesting thing I learned was the difference in character designs between Western and Eastern 2D animation.

+Generally, Eastern character designs are much more detailed, but the animations are less intricate, often animating on every 3rd or 4th frame instead of 2s.

+Western character designs are more simplified, with more exaggerated shape language to compensate, and the animation is on 2s and more detailed.

+Kaz recommended studying the designs of Western animated shows (e.g. Avatar and Spiderverse), as this is the style that Sheridan teaches and looks for in portfolios.

+Stayed up late doing character design studies.
+Slept over at the office.

 # September Week 5
+## Sunday
+Spent a few hours doing character design studies for Kaz.
+Assignment for last week (I'm still catching up) was to pick 30 images of characters, and for each do a trace-over focusing on 2D shape language, a trace-over focusing on 3D form, and finally drawing the image from memory.

+I really enjoyed doing this, drawing fan art is fun.

+Did some drawing at a Pakistani restaurant, while listening to two old white men talk about how their college roommate used to be a man-ho / chad -- and is now super gay.

+Watched an animated Batman film from 1993, Mask of the Phantasm.
+Animation / character design / music / story were all pretty good

+Under the Red Hood and Return of the Joker seem to be the other two well regarded animated Batman movies.

+## Saturday
+4 hours of drawing in one day, new record!

+Mostly figure and character design studies for Kaz.

 ## Friday
 Got a second tutor for Sheridan animation (8-person study group, two lectures a week + assignments).
 It's kinda crazy how much I've improved at art while being entirely intrinsically motivated -- but know that having friends with who inspire me and push me to achieve more is really important.